zthun/classroom/courses/getting-started/03-01-intro-to-logic.md

 # Intro to Logic

 When you hear the phrase, logical thinking, what comes to mind?
-A lot of folks may think of Spock from Star Trek, as the Vulcan race thrived on logical deduction and threw away all their emotions.
+A lot of folks may think of Spock from Star Trek; the Vulcans thrived on logical deduction and threw away all their emotions.

 When we talk about logic in the sense of programming, we don't think about it in terms of arguments, proofs, debates, or other such activities.
 In programming, when we talk about using logical expressions, we are mostly talking about using what is called [boolean algebra](https://en.wikipedia.org/wiki/Boolean_algebra); this form of mathematics was introduced by George Boole in his first book [_The Mathematical Analysis of Logic_](https://www.cambridge.org/core/books/mathematical-analysis-of-logic/BF7CDDC37F3F4FC698CEEE5F2FA0270C#).